Timecode and Frame Rates: Everything You Need to Know

 Timecode is a way of precisely labeling all the frames in a recording so you can know the exact location of a recorded point.

-The primary timecode we’ll concern ourselves with is SMPTE which was developed in the 1960s by the Society of Motion Picture and Television Engineers, hence the acronym.
+The primary timecode we’ll concern ourselves with is SMPTE.
+This was developed in the 1960s by the Society of Motion Picture and Television Engineers.
+Hence the acronym.
 SMPTE records both audio and video signals.

 Timecode is used to synchronize and reference all types of audiovisual media—video files, sound files, captions, visual effects, and more.